Majority judgment: Median voter property

-The tie-breaking procedure of Majority Judgment elects the Left candidate, as this candidate is the one with the non-median rating closest to the median, and this non-median rating is above the median rating.
-In so doing, the majority judgment elects the best compromise for voters on the left side of the political axis (as they are slightly more numerous than those on the right) instead of choosing a more consensual candidate such as the centre-left or the center.
+The tie-breaking procedure of majority judgment elects the Left candidate, as this candidate is the one with the non-median rating closest to the median, and this non-median rating is above the median rating.
+In so doing, the majority judgment elects the best compromise for voters on the left side of the political axis (as they are slightly more numerous than those on the right) instead of choosing a more consensual candidate such as the center-left or the center.
 The reason is that the tie-breaking is based on the rating closest to the median, regardless of the other ratings.

-Note that other highest median rules that take into account the ratings on either side of the median, such as the typical judgment or the usual judgment, would not elect the Left candidate as in the case of the majority judgment, but would elect the Center candidate.
-These other rules would in this case respect the Condorcet criterion.
-These methods, introduced more recently, thus verify the desirable properties of the majority judgment while avoiding its main pitfalls.
+Note that other highest median rules such as graduated majority judgment will often make different tie-breaking decisions (and graduated majority judgment would elect the Center candidate).
+These methods, introduced more recently, maintain many desirable properties of majority judgment while avoiding the pitfalls of its tie-breaking procedure.

 Example application

 Suppose there were four ratings named "Excellent", "Good", "Fair", and "Poor", and voters assigned their ratings to the four cities by giving their own city the rating "Excellent", the farthest city the rating "Poor" and the other cities "Good", "Fair", or "Poor" depending on whether they are less than a hundred, less than two hundred, or over two hundred miles away:

 Then the sorted scores would be as follows:

 The median ratings for Nashville, Chattanooga, and Knoxville are all "Fair"; and for Memphis, "Poor".
 Since there is a tie between Nashville, Chattanooga, and Knoxville, "Fair" ratings are removed from all three, until their medians become different.
 After removing 16% "Fair" ratings from the votes of each, the sorted ratings are now:

 Chattanooga and Knoxville now have the same number of "Poor" ratings as "Fair", "Good" and "Excellent" combined.
 As a result of subtracting one "Fair" from each of the tied cities, one-by-one until only one of these cities has the highest median-grade, the new and deciding median-grades of these originally tied cities are as follows: "Poor" for both Chattanooga and Knoxville, while Nashville's median remains at "Fair".
 So Nashville, the capital in real life, wins.

-If voters were more strategic, those from Knoxville and Chattanooga might rate Nashville as "Poor" and Chattanooga as "Excellent", in an attempt to make their preferred candidate Chattanooga win.
-Also, Nashville voters might rate Knoxville as "poor" to distinguish it from Chattanooga.
-In spite of these attempts at strategy, the winner would still be Nashville.